ronalfy/static-random-posts/readme.txt

 == Screenshots ==

-1. Static Random Posts Widget under Appearance->Settings
+1. Static Random Posts Type Screen and Running Archive
-2. The Widget Options
+2. Select which post type you what the posts for
-3. Global Widget Options under Settings->Static Random Posts
+3. Filter out any terms you don't want
-4. Random Posts on Your Blog
+4. Add Static Posts to a Widget Screen
-5. Admin's Refresh Button
+5. Widget on the front of the site

 == Installation ==